How were the Great Sand Dunes formed?

 How old are the dunes?

 Scientists don’t yet know a precise age.
-According to the latest scientific paper referenced at the top of this page, the dunes probably date from when Lake Alamosa began to disappear.
-These researchers estimate the dunes began forming less than 440,000 years ago.
+According to the 2007 scientific paper referenced at the top of this page, the dunes were thought to date from when Lake Alamosa began to disappear, estimated at 440,000 years ago.

 On the Age and Origin of the Great Sand Dunes (Madole, Romig, et al, 2007)